ejmiranda/samples/README.md

 Description: Small projects for future reference.

 1. Template: File structure for new projects.
-2. MDN Test Site: First dummy site.
+2. MDN Test Site: First site.
 3. Android Logo: Use `<div>` and CSS to create an animated logo.
-4. Light Blue Site: Introduction to floats and clearfix.
+4. Light Blue Site: Introduction to positioning and clearfix.
-5. Floating Paras: Layout exercise with floats.
+5. Floating Paras: Paragraph layout with float.
 6. Floating Color Boxes: Move boxes with float and clear.
 7. Forms Intro: Several form elements grouped together.
-8. Learn CSS Layout: Replicate the div style to practice CSS.
+8. Learn CSS Layout: Replicate the `<div>`style to practice CSS.
 9. Learn CSS Layout Kaio-Ken: Apply the style to the whole layout.
 10. Clearfix Hamster: Use clearfix to wrap text around the image of a hamster.
 11. Number Guessing Game: Hot and Cold with number guessing using JS.